jhsu802701/generic_app_old/README.md

 # GenericApp

 Welcome to GenericApp, the #1 Rails app generator!
 No other method of starting a Rails app can save you so much time and effort.
 Stop reinventing the wheel every time you start a new Rails project.
 User authentication, comprehensive tests, Guard automation, Twitter bootstrap styling, and other features that are desirable in all or most Rails apps are implemented in advance.
 You get post-installation scripts that consolidate routine multi-step tasks into one step, including the process of setting up your app for PostgreSQL.
 Outlines of the initial MVC architecture of your new app are also provided.
 Only GenericApp way gives you a comprehensive Rails app in just a few minutes.
 If you're not exactly a GenericApp user, then you're not exactly viable at Startup Weekend or 24-hour web site challenges.
-<br><br>
-GenericApp also works for legacy Rails apps.
-You can incorporate GenericApp's post-installation scripts into a legacy Rails app, including the PostgreSQL setup script and a script that prints out a list of all of the directories and files most relevant to the MVC architecture.

 ## Prerequisites

 You must have not only Ruby on Rails installed but SQLite and PostgreSQL installed as well.
-Everything you need to use the GenericApp gem is pre-installed in my Debian Stable Vagrant Box for Ruby On Rails ( https://github.com/jhsu802701/vagrant-debian-jessie-rvm ).
+Everything you need to use the GenericApp gem is pre-installed in my Debian Stable Docker image for Ruby On Rails ( https://github.com/jhsu802701/vagrant-debian-jessie-rvm ).

 ## Installation